Nixill/JoltBot/TwitchStreamBot/src/pipes/README.md

 Stops a running countdown to an advertisement.
 (Cannot stop an ad break already in progress!)

+# `Commands.Run`
+Runs a command as if it was posted in chat (but without actually posting the command to chat).

+Parameters:
+- `commandText` (string): The command text that should be interpreted by the command dispatcher.
+Excludes the initial `!`, but includes the command name and any parameters.

 # `Markers.Place`
 Places a stream and recording marker.